-(may be combined with the Results section).
-This section should deal with the interpretation, rather than recapitulation of results.
+The Discussion may be combined with the Results section.
+This section should deal with the interpretation, rather than a recapitulation of results.
 It is important to discuss the new and significant observations in the light of previous work.

 Discuss also the weaknesses or pitfalls in the study.
 New hypotheses or recommendations can be put forth.
 Avoid unqualified statements and conclusions not completely supported by the data.
 Repetition of information given under Introduction and Results should be avoided.

 The conclusions have to answer the main question that the authors have made and in agreement with the title, the hypothesis and the objectives of the study.
 It must not reiterate any discussion or introductory comments, they must be genuine conclusions drawn from the results of the study.